LGBTQIA+ Staff & Faculty Directory

 Bisexual

-Juli L. Parker, PhD has been at UMass Dartmouth since 1995.
-She has a BA in Theatre/Dance from the University of Maine and an M.A. in Women’s Studies from the University of Alabama.
-She received her PhD in Interdisciplinary Arts & Sciences with a focus in Theatre and Women’s Studies from the Union Institute & University in 2006.
-She lives in Swansea, MA with two rescue dogs, Stella and Louise, two cats and her husband of 28 years.
+Dr. Juli L. Parker, has been at UMass Dartmouth since 1995.
+She has a BA in Theatre/Dance from the University of Maine, an MA in Women’s Studies from the University of Alabama and her PhD in Interdisciplinary Arts & Sciences with a focus in Theatre and Women’s Studies from the Union Institute & University.
+She lives in Swansea, MA with two rescue dogs, two cats, and her husband of 28 years.
 She is a founding member of WomensWork Theatre Collaborative in Rhode Island.
 In her free time, she likes to act and direct at local theatres, re-hab vintage trailers, ski, garden, and golf.

 /prod01/production-cdn-pxl/media/umassdartmouth/profiles/nursing/210310-UMD-CON-EDITS-10-2.jpg?text=fallback320)